 Many of our applicants have a Master's degree in agricultural economics or economics from other institutions.
 When grades in graduate courses are available, we put greater weight on those than on undergraduate grades.

-The essay by the applicant is also given substantial weight.
+We place substantial weight on the applicant’s essay.
 We are looking for students who have clear and reasonable objectives.
-We want to know why the applicant wants to study agricultural and resource economics at Berkeley and how this training will be used.
+We want to know why the applicant wants to study agricultural and resource economics at Berkeley and how the applicant will use this training after graduation.